LtSnakePlissken/Q/docs/how_to_setup_validator.md

 ## Get Q tokens

 In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens for this.
-For Q TestNet, you can get some Q using the faucet located at `https://faucet.qtestnet.org/{address}` (Where {address} should be replaced by the address you created in the previous step 3.
-In our example the link should be https://faucet.qtestnet.org/0xb3FF24F818b0ff6Cc50de951bcB8f86b52287DAc).
-Verify that tokens were sent by looking up your address within [Block Explorer](https://explorer.qtestnet.org/).
+We are working on a public listing of the Q token at the moment.

 ## Configure setup